Artillery All Around

 If you find that you’re getting discouraged, you can contemplate the Buddha, you can contemplate the Sangha, think of their noble example.
-And if the Buddha seems a little bit outside of your range, well, remember the Sangha.
-All kinds of people, all kinds of backgrounds, educated, uneducated, rich, poor, everything in between, men, women, children, and a lot of them had real problems.
-Yet they were able to overcome them.
-And, as the Buddha said, it’s good to think about the fact that “If they can do it, so can I. They’re human beings; I’m a human being.
+If the Buddha seems a little bit outside of your range, then remember the Sangha: all kinds of people, all kinds of backgrounds, educated, uneducated, rich, poor, everything in between, men, women, children.
+A lot of them had real problems, yet they were able to overcome them.
+As the Buddha said, it’s good to think about the fact that “If they can do it, so can I. They’re human beings; I’m a human being.
 They were able to develop nobility of character; I can develop that, too.
 I don’t have to spend my whole life just giving in to my impulses, giving in to my hunger and thirst, giving in to my laziness.”
 Part of being a human being is developing some dignity.
 So think about whatever it is about the Buddha and the Sangha that inspires you to develop some dignity, and also gives you encouragement that this is something a human being can do, and that it’s a good use of your life.
 That way, you can energize yourself on the path.

 You can also contemplate the parts of the body, as in the chant we have of the 32 parts, starting with hair of the head, hair of the body, and all the way down the list.
 This is good for several things.
 One, of course is lust.
 Another is the sense of attachment we get to the body: You come to realize that no matter how nice it looks from the outside, you look inside and there’s not much you’d want to look at.
 There’s just a little film of skin over the top that makes it presentable.
 As the Buddha once said, whoever would think, based on a body like this, that one person could exalt himself and disparage others, either in terms of skin color or beauty or whatever: What is that, if not blindness?
 This contemplation is a great leveler.